Master of Science in Marine Mammal Science

 -

-Letters of recommendation (2) from persons well situated to evaluate your qualifications for graduate study.
+Letters of recommendation (2) from persons well situated to evaluate your qualifications for graduate study, with at least one from a faculty member who can address your research/academic abilities.
 The online application will ask you to enter your recommender's email addresses for the recommendation letter form to be sent to them.

 Preferred, but not required